ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 &nbsp;

 # IV.
-Running as docker-compose
+Run as docker-compose

-Use docker compose to choreograph multiple services (e.g, your application and a database) for a multi-tiered system.
+Use docker compose to choreograph multiple services (e.g, your application and database) for a **multi-container system**.

 &nbsp;